krother/speech_projects/README.md

 (c) 2016 Dr. Kristian Rother

-This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

 See [www.creativecommons.org](https://creativecommons.org) for details.